Amarok79/Amarok.Events/README.md

 Now, what happens if you raise an event and not a single event handler has been registered?
 In that case, the construction of a new event argument will be wasted CPU instructions and memory allocation, because **Invoke()** will return immediately without doing anything with the supplied event argument.

-What if you want to prevent such wasteful instructions?
+What if you want to avoid such wasteful instructions?

 Well, you can use one of the provided overloads that accept a *value factory* for constructing the event argument.